lonespear/ma206-review/README.md

   <img src="assets/statball_logo.png" alt="StatBall Logo" width="300"/>
 </p>

-**StatBall** is a classroom-tested dice baseball game built by the West Point Department of Mathematical Sciences.
-It’s designed to help cadets review probability and statistics through gameplay.
-Cadets answer review questions to earn a salary cap, draft hitters and pitchers with real statistical traits, and compete in a dice-driven baseball tournament.
+**StatBall** is a classroom-tested dice baseball game designed to help students review probability and statistics through gameplay.
+By completing review questions teams earn a salary cap, draft hitters and pitchers with real statistical traits, and compete in a dice-driven baseball tournament.

 ---